-A common question on forums and websites related to location independent work and travel is “what’s the best job for a digital nomad?”.
+A common question on forums and websites related to location-independent work and travel is “what’s the best job for a digital nomad?”.
 I’d like to point out straight away that this is impossible to answer.
 There are just too many variables involved.
 It’s like asking “What’s the best food?”.
-Your personal situation, travel style, and life goals will determine the best career path.
-However, there are some jobs that are particularly suited to the digital nomad lifestyle.
-If you’re considering a change of job or you want to hit the road and work online, one of these jobs or business ideas might be perfect for you.
+Your personal situation, travel style, and life goals will determine the best digital nomad career path.
+However, some types of work and the digital nomad lifestyle go hand in hand.
+It’s hard work but If you’re looking for your dream job or you want to hit the road and work online, read on.

 The list of things that digital nomads find to generate income is endless.
 And many don’t have jobs in the traditional sense.
 They work for themselves or manage their own companies.
 Others still work for a company but they don’t sit in the corporate office or work in the same timezone as their bosses.

 What’s are some examples of Digital Nomad jobs?
 What kind of jobs do Digital Nomads do?
 Learn about the most common digital nomad careers.

 An obvious choice for people that like to work anywhere and anytime.
 It’s worth pointing out that web development can be a lonely job.
 But this factor can be an advantage for location independent people.
 Developers spend most of their time coding (no way!)
 Meetings, communication with team members and clients is often a small part of their daily routine.
 Communication is asynchronous so emailing at 4 am from a coworking space in Bali won’t make any difference to the hiring manager in San Francisco.

 Development can be a well-paid career option.
 The demand for good software engineers, app developers, and website coders increases year after year (despite the advances in self-writing AI code).
 Through location arbitrage, most programmers can raise their standard of living and quality of life simply by moving to a cheaper country.
 A developer in London, San Francisco, or New York could see their disposable income double or triple if they moved to Bali, for example.